christiskatsouris/tailEstimates/README.md

 ## Notes

-Please note that the ‘BreakPointCovarianceQFM’ project will be released with a Contributor Code of Coduct (under construction).
+Please note that the ‘tailEstimates’ project will be released with a Contributor Code of Coduct (under construction).
 By contributing to this project, you agree to abide by its terms.

 ## Declarations